 A fire-rated wall is a feature of a building’s passive fire protection system that has been checked and certified by the proper regulatory agency.
 There are two basic types of fire-rated walls: true firewalls and fire barrier walls.
-The first is a structurally stable wall that also is certified to prevent fire from spreading from one side of a building to the other.
+The first is a structurally stable wall that also is certified to prevent a fire from spreading from one side of a building to the other.
 Fire barrier walls, on the other hand, provide fire-rated protection while not being structurally sound.

-A true fire-rated wall extends through the roof between sides of a building, such as a townhouse or apartment complex.
+A true fire-rated wall extends through the roof between sides of a building, such as a townhouse or an apartment complex.
 It also extends downward through the floor.
-In essence, it is designed and certified to prevent fire from spreading through a building in the event that one ignites on one side.
+In essence, it is designed and certified to prevent a fire from spreading through a building in the event that one ignites on one side.
 Firewalls thoroughly separate sides of buildings and provide stable structural support.

 To meet coding requirements, fire-rated walls are elementary to subdivided structures.